-- 98.-(1) An "infringing copy" - (a) in relation to a copyright work, is a copy of the work that is - (i) made in Singapore on or after the appointed day in circumstances that constitute an infringement of copyright in the work under this Act; - (ii) made in Singapore before the appointed day in circumstances that constitute an infringement of copyright in the work under the 1911 Act or the 1987 Act, as the case may be; or - (iii) made outside Singapore without the consent of the copyright owner and imported without the licence of
+- 98.-(1) An "infringing copy" - (a) in relation to a copyright work, is a copy of the work that is - (i) made in Singapore on or after 21 November 2021 in circumstances that constitute an infringement of copyright in the work under this Act; - (ii) made in Singapore before 21 November 2021 in circumstances that constitute an infringement of copyright in the work under the 1911 Act or the 1987 Act, as the case may be; or - (iii) made outside Singapore without the consent of the copyright owner and imported without the licence of the copyright owner (whether the making or importation happened before, on or after 21 November 2021); and

-- the copyright owner (whether the making or importation happened before, on or after the appointed day); and - (b) in relation to a protected performance, is a recording of the performance that is - (i) made in Singapore on or after the appointed day in circumstances that constitute an infringing use of the performance under this Act; - (ii) made in Singapore before the appointed day in circumstances that constitute an unauthorised use of the performance under the 1987 Act; or - (iii) made outside Singapore and imported without the consent of the rights owner of the performance (whether the making or importation happened before, on or after the appointed day). - (2) In subsection (1)(a), "copy", in relation to an authorial work, means a copy of the work or of an adaptation of the work, but not a copy of a film of the work or adaptation.
+- (b) in relation to a protected performance, is a recording of the performance that is - (i) made in Singapore on or after 21 November 2021 in circumstances that constitute an infringing use of the performance under this Act; - (ii) made in Singapore before 21 November 2021 in circumstances that constitute an unauthorised use of the performance under the 1987 Act; or - (iii) made outside Singapore and imported without the consent of the rights owner of the performance (whether the making or importation happened before, on or after 21 November 2021). - (2) In subsection (1)(a), "copy", in relation to an authorial work, means a copy of the work or of an adaptation of the work, but not a copy of a film of the work or adaptation.